 - Cell Culture Flasks.
 These are specially designed for growing animal or human cells.
 They often have a flat, rectangular shape with a treated surface to facilitate cell adhesion and growth.

-Flask culture systems differ from Petri dishes in that they focus on liquid environments.
-While Petri dishes are best suited for observing colonies on a solid surface, flasks enable cells to grow in a three-dimensional liquid environment.
+Flask culture systems differ from bacterial culture plates in that they focus on liquid environments, as opposed to solid ones.
+While Lab dishes are best suited for observing colonies on a solid surface, flasks enable cells to grow in a three-dimensional liquid environment.
 This is useful for experiments needing large amounts of cells.
 It’s also helpful when studying how cells behave in a fluid environment.

 For example, a scientist might use a spinner flask to grow cells for making vaccines.
 An Erlenmeyer flask might be used for bacterial fermentation.